 for the magnification, and similarly for the time delay

-The index $i$ runs over three separations ($i=1$, 2, 3 for $d_{\rm cc}=0\farcs6$, 1\arcsec, and 2\arcsec\ respectively).
+The index $i$ runs over three separations ($i=1$, 2, 3 for $d_{\rm cc}=0\farcs6$, 1\arcsec, and 2\arcsec, respectively).
+In the equations above, the subscript "pred" refers to the predicted magnification while the subscript "th" refers to the expected scaling laws.
 For convenience, we took $\mu_0$ as the magnification measured at 1\arcsec, and similarly we took $T_0$ as the time delay measured when $d_{\rm cc}$ is 1\arcsec.
 With this definition, the terms where $i=2$ (that is, where $d_{\rm cc}=1\arcsec$) in the equations above are identically zero.
-Because the magnification can scale differently depending on the parity of the image, for each arc we derived two normalization factors, $\mu_0^{+}$ and $\mu_0^{-}$ for the sides with positive and negative parity respectively (both following laws $\mu=\mu_0^{+}/d_{\rm cc}$ and $\mu=\mu_0^{-}/d_{\rm cc}$).
+Because the magnification can scale differently depending on the parity of the image, for each arc we derived two normalization factors, $\mu_0^{+}$ and $\mu_0^{-}$ for the sides with positive and negative parity, respectively (both following laws $\mu=\mu_0^{+}/d_{\rm cc}$ and $\mu=\mu_0^{-}/d_{\rm cc}$).
 The time delay is simpler because the image with positive parity always arrives first, so the relative time delay is given by the delay of the image with negative parity with respect to the image with positive parity.
 Hence only one normalization factor, $T_0$, is needed for each arc.

-Using the three fixed relative separations to the critical curve at the position of each of the 12 arcs, we computed $\mu_0^{+}$, $\mu_0^{-}$, $T_0$, $\sigma_{\mu^{+}}$,$\sigma_{\mu^{-}}$, and $\sigma_{\Delta T}$ for the 12 caustic-crossing arcs.
-The results are summarized in Table~\ref{Tab_1}, and the 12 arcs are shown in panels A--G of Fig.~\ref{Fig_CritCurves}.